briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 We need a GitHub Action that can do the following:

 - fetch the current container definition JSON files for each backend tasks (`aws ecs describe-task-definition`)
-- write new container definitions JSON with the new backend image tag
+- write new container definitions JSON with the new backend image tag (using `jq`)
 - register new task definitions with the new container definition JSON files for each task (`aws ecs register-task-definition`)
 - call run-task with the newly updated migration ECS task (`aws ecs run-task`)
 - wait for the task to exit and display the logs (`aws ecs wait tasks-stopped`)